willynogs/Kanye-Today/README.md

-#Twitter API in Ruby on Rails
+#Kanye Today

-Using the Twitter API to search through tweets of Kanye West
+Using the Twitter API to analyzes today's tweets from Kanye West